RMNO21/Deauther/README.md

 which airmon-ng
 which airodump-ng
 which aireplay-ng
-which "macchanger"
+which macchanger
-which "iw"
+which iw
-which "iwconfig"
+which iwconfig
-which "xterm"
+which xterm
 ```

 ## 📖 Usage